Staging and grading of bile duct cancer

 TNM staging

-T3 – the tumour has grown into the tissue (peritoneum) that covers organs such as the liver.
+T3 – the tumour has grown into the tissue that covers organs such as the liver.
+This tissue is called the peritoneum.

 T4 – the tumour has grown into nearby structures outside of the liver.

-N0 – the cancer has not spread to nearby lymph nodes.
+N0 – the cancer has not spread to other parts of the body far away from the bile duct.

 N1 – the cancer has spread to nearby lymph nodes.